PoisotLab/ms_metaweb_perspectives/README.md

 constitutes an instance of transfer learning.](figures/conceptual_prediction.jpg){#fig:prediction}

-# The metaweb embeds strong ecological hypotheses
+# The metaweb embeds ecological hypotheses and practices

 The goal of metaweb inference is to provide information about the interactions between species at a large spatial scale.
 But as @Herbert1965Dun rightfully